eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:verboseAOT

 :   Enables verbose output when compiled AOT code is being found or stored in the cache.
 AOT code is generated heuristically.
 You might not see any AOT code that is generated at all for a small application.
 You can disable AOT caching by using the `noaot` suboption.
-See the <i class="fa fa-external-link" aria-hidden="true"></i> [Messages Guide](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/messages_intro.html) for a list of the messages produced.
+See the [Messages Guide](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/messages_intro.html) for a list of the messages produced.

 ### `verboseHelper`